 "It is true," Dr. D— spoke up.
 "The temperature, the palsied limbs and the feeble respiration, all indicate an irrevocable condition."

-Dr. F— concurred, but P— said, "Perhaps so, but let us wait awhile."
+Dr. F— concurred, but P said, "Perhaps so, but let us wait awhile."
 Weary, but gripped by a fierce curiosity, I stood ready to record further developments.
-This time, in response to P—'s repeated questions, M. Valdemar's eyes opened but to my horror I saw only the vitreous whites of the balls and in the next instant the spots of colour that had lingered in his cheeks were snuffed out like a candle's flame in a sudden gust of air.
-I saw the blood drain from Dr. F—'s face, leaving him as white as the still-living corpse that lay between us.
+This time, in response to P's repeated questions, M. Valdemar's eyes opened but to my horror I saw only the vitreous whites of the balls and in the next instant the spots of color lingering in his cheeks were snuffed out like a candle's flame in a sudden gust of air.
+I saw the blood drain from Dr. F—'s face, leaving him as white as the still-living corpse laying between us.
 But even then I was ill-prepared for what came next.
 Valdemar's mouth opened with a terrible clicking noise, as of some monstrous insect; his upper lip slid over his teeth in a ghastly parody of a smile; and a distended, fuliginous lump of flesh crawled out and lolled across his cheek.
 My heart pounded furiously, a frightened beast yearning for escape.
 I withdrew a step or two from the bed, as did the others.
 Surely now, I thought, he is dead.

 But no—the blood turned gelid in my veins as I saw his blackened tongue point upwards and begin to twitch, animated by some force that did not extend to the remainder of his body.
 For a minute or more this terrible sight held us transfixed, until, at its cessation, a voice such as I had never heard before, nor would ever wish to hear again, came, not from within M. Valdemar so much as from some place beyond him.
 "I have been sleeping," he—it—something, said.
 "And now—now—I am dead."

-Mr. P— now arranged for another acquaintance to take charge of the patient, and upon his arrival, we left the building.
+Mr. P now arranged for another acquaintance to take charge of the patient, and upon his arrival, we left the building.
 We returned that afternoon to check on Valdemar but found him unaltered.
-My suggestion that we attempt to waken him was greeted with horror.
-"It is evident," P— said, "that the mesmeric process has allowed the suspension of his demise."
+My suggestion we attempt to waken him was greeted with horror.
+"It is evident," P said, "the mesmeric process has allowed the suspension of his demise."

 "It would appear so," Dr. F— agreed.
 "To bring him to consciousness now may be to condemn the poor man to oblivion."